khulnasoft/tradescope/README.md

 We invite you to read the bot documentation to ensure you understand how the bot is working.

-Please find the complete documentation on the [tradescope website](https://www.tradescope.io).
+Please find the complete documentation on the [freqtrade website](https://www.freqtrade.io).

 ## Features